Mume Pill (wu mei wan ): A Clinical History Volker Scheid

 My diagnosis was one of Mume Pattern.
 Tongue, pulse and her relative vitalityall marked this as a repletion pattern.
 Taken together the symptoms and signsindicate jueyin qi aspect repletion stasis with yangming heat and phlegmaccumulation.
 Heat is predominant and cold is secondary.
 The inability to say noin conjunction with the cold legs also indicate, however, insufficient spreading ofministerial fire by liver yang.
 Based on this analysis I gave her a variation ofMume Pill in which Radix Lateralis Aconiti Carmichaeli Praeparata (fù zǐ), RamulusCinnamomi Cassiae (guì zhī) and Herba cum Radice Asari (xì xīn) were replaced with Fructus Meliae Toosendan (chuān liàn zǐ), Rhizoma Corydalis Yanhusuo (yán hú suǒ), Radix Paeoniae Lactiflorae (bái sháo) and Fructus Trichosanthis (guā lóu).

 After one week the patient returned and indicated that all major symptoms hadimproved.
 The phlegm was visibly reduced and she had had no headaches.
 Mostamazing to her was the fact that she had been able to say no to one of herfriends.
 She took two more weeks supply of a slightly altered formula and hasbeen well since.
+Conclusion

 This short clinical history has merely touched the surface of the large literatureon Mume Pill available in original Chinese texts.
-My intention was to show thatengagement with that literature can lead to a deepened understanding of both pathophysiology and the pharmacopoeia, resulting in improved clinical results.
+My intention was to show thatengagement with that literature can lead to a deepened understanding of both

 1Given the nature of this article these sources will not all be cited in this article, which is conceived as a personal account rather than a scholarly monograph.